CibeleAmaral/ClimBiodiv/README.md

 <p align="center">
   <img width="680" height="500" src="https://user-images.githubusercontent.com/67020853/135773494-aaec4fa0-9ac2-48ba-9050-50652e908ab7.png">
 </p>
 Fig 7.
 Dispersion plot between GEDI-L3 - Canopy height (m) and ERA5 reanalysis - Time since the last hurricane (yr) data, and trend lines from quantile-80 regression (rq_0.8) by ecoregion.
-Only mangroves from the Greater Antilles and the Northern Gulf of Mexico present the expected pattern of structural resilience to hurricanes.
+Not all Caribbean and Gulf of Mexico sub-regions present the expected pattern of structural resilience to hurricanes.

 ## (v) R code for ecosystem beta-diversity mapping using DESIS-L2A data (first box) and vertical profile visualization using GEDI-L1B and -L2A data (second box)